muckelba/PogoStats/README.md

 #### Socket File

 You can mount the socket file of your mysql host into the app container so it feels like just connecting to `localhost`.
 The first step is to get the path of that file: `mysqladmin variables |grep "\.sock"`.
-Add that path to your .env file and change `SCANNER_HOST` to `localhost` and you're ready to go.
+Add that path to your .env file, change `SCANNER_HOST` to `localhost` and you're ready to go.

 > Make sure to use `localhost` and not `127.0.0.1`!

 #### Normal Interface (not recommended)

 Binding your mysql host to normal interface is usually a security concern since, if your server is accessable from the internet, everybody can access it and thats something you should always avoid.
-Luckily, you can adjust your iptables to grant access from docker, but from noone else.
+Luckily, you can adjust your iptables to grant access from docker, but from noone else. **Make sure to change `MYSQL_CONNECTION_TYPE` to `tcp` in the .env file!**

 > If you are running your scanner in docker, you can just share the network to the other container.